girip11/python_learning/fluent_python/2_array_of_sequences.md

 ## `bisect` module

 - `bisect(haystack, needle)` returns index to insert needle in a haystack which is a sorted sequence.
 Does a binary search.
-- `insort` - searches a sorted sequences and inserts the needle
+- `insort` - searches a sorted sequence and inserts the needle

 ## `array` module